 Island Princess cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9230402, owned by the Princess Cruises line (a Carnival Corporation brand).
-Among the unfortunate events at sea are Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), pollution, rescue operations, machinery malfunctions.
+Among the unfortunate events at sea are fires, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), drug smuggling, pollution, rescue operations, machinery malfunctions.

 Here you can also track MS Island Princess position at sea.using the AIS live ships tracker of VesselFinder.
 The 91,630-ton 1980-passenger Princess cruise ship Island was built in 2003 by the Chantiers de l’Atlantique shipbuilding company in France.

 At the Island Princess CruiseMinus page you will find a complete list of this Princess cruise ship’s major accidents and cruise incidents.
 Reports are made by our own staff using official data from major online news media sources, Wikipedia and USCG (Coast Guard) reports.

 Here we also post updates on Island Princess cruise law news.
 They are related to recent crimes being investigated.
 Among those could be arrests, filed lawsuits, charges and fines, grievances, settled /withdrawn legal actions, lost cases, etc.